bluepensoftwareworks/bluepen.powershell/README.md

 It has been created as a shareable draft to showcase how to create binary powershell 7 module and commandlet within it.
 This commandlet sends individual messages/notifications via external mail service of choice while a user uses Powershell 7 (x64) environment.
 In addition, this solution shows how to works with **System.Management.Automation** namespace, and design binary powershell framework by utilizing **Abstract Factory and Facade Design Patterns**, and how to work with **MailKit package** and **MimeKit package** in Bluepen Powershell Binary Module (bluepen.powershell.cmdlets).

+The project is **reuseable workflow framework** for building binary PowerShell modules with Cmdlets.
+QuickApplicant can be shown as one concrete implementation, while the real value is the architecture behind it: separation of concerns, design patterns, SOLID principles, OOP/OOD, service classes, factories, validation, packaging, and structured cmdlet output.

 ## Table of Contents

 - [Project Structure](#project-structure)